jfredett/sortah/README.md

 `send_to` will first search for a destination with the given name, if it cannot find one, it will send it search for the corresponding router.

+## Common problems, and how to solve them:

+### Problem: Adding a mail to an external service, and then saving it.

+As a user of sortah, you want to set up filters to save all email from the address "searchable@somewhere.net" to the folder "foobar/", as well as register it with the external service "RubberBandSearch".

+### Solution

+    destination :foobar, "foobar/"

+    lens :search_index , :pass_through => true do
+      #code to register the email in RubberBandSearch
+      email.indexed? = true
+    end

+    router :index_in_rubberband, :lenses => [:search_index] do
+      send_to :foobar
+    end

+    router :lenses => [:spam] do
+      send_to :devnull if email.spam?
+      send_to :index_in_rubberband
+    end

+Here we've used a `pass_through` lens to do the actual indexing, and the router is left as more of a proxy to call the lens.

+### Problem

+As a user of sortah, you want to maintain a whitelist of people who should have their own folders, and you want those people to be subsorted in some arbitrarily deep parent folders, eg:

+    family/
+      mom/
+      dad/
+      uncle_timmy/
+    coworkers/
+      pointy_hair/
+      dilbert/
+      old_coworkers/
+        jim/
+    personal/
+      wife/
+      friends/
+        bob/
+        mike/
+        jack/

+etc. Further, you'd like to only maintain the above file (or something like it), and not have to write new sortah code every time you move jobs or make new friends.[1]

+[1] Ideally, this code would maintain a directory structure for you.
+But as of right now, sortah has no aspirations to do such a thing.
+Each edition which _moves_ files in the yaml definition file will simply create new folders, it is up to the author of that yaml file to keep the directory coherent with the yaml file.

+## Solution

+First, define a yaml file like the following:

+    family/
+      mom/
+      dad/
+      uncle_timmy/
+    coworkers/
+      pointy_hair/
+      dilbert/
+      old_coworkers/
+        jim/
+    personal/
+      wife/
+      friends/
+        bob/
+        mike/
+        jack/

+etc. Further, you'd like to only maintain the above file (or something like it), and not have to write new sortah code every time you move jobs or make new friends.[1]

+[1] Ideally, this code would maintain a directory structure for you.
+But as of right now, sortah has no aspirations to do such a thing.
+Each edition which _moves_ files in the yaml definition file will simply create new folders, it is up to the author of that yaml file to keep the directory coherent with the yaml file.

+## Solution

+First, define a yaml file like the following:

+    personal:
+      - name: wife
+        sender:
+          - pretty-lady-who-feeds-me@scary.com
+    family:
+      - name: mom
+        sender:
+          - mom@hotmail.com
+          - mom@gmail.com
+      - name: dad
+        sender:
+          - dad@work.org
+    nested:
+      - name: example
+        reply-to: some_list@place.com
+      - deeper-nesting:
+        - name: deeper-nested-example
+        - reply-to: somewhere_else@overtherainbow.biz.co.uk
+    #...

+This yaml file will represent the directory structure, as well as provide information about how to determine whether the email is from that person or not.

+Next, you could define a class `Contact`, which could be built with the following methods:

+    class Contact
+      # ... contains a definition for 'path' -- which is built from the yaml file.

+      def destination
+        destination name, path
+      end

+      def wants?(email)
+        search_fields.each do |f,v|
+          return true if email[f] =~ /#{v}/
+        end
+      end

+      def search_fields
+        #these are the key/value pairs from the YAML file which are of the form:
+        #  email-field: content_string
+        #eg:
+        #  sender: 'me@place.net'
+        #  reply-to: 'mailing-list@majordomo.com'
+        #etc
+      end
+      # ...
+    end

+All of this code could be bound up in a router, eg:

+    router :contacts do
+      contacts = Contact.load_from_file('contacts.yml')
+      contacts.select { |c| c.wants?(email) }.first.destination
+    end

+Much of this is left to pseudocode, but you can see how being able to use pure-ruby allows for complex routes to be expressed simply.